 Estimated quarterly taxes are payments made to the IRS on income or earnings that are not subject to federal tax withholding.
 This may include, but is not limited to, income received through freelance or gig work, alimony, interest, dividends, capital gains, prizes, and awards.
 Estimated tax is used to pay not only income tax, but also other taxes such as self-employment and alternative minimum tax.

-Who Must Pay Estimated Tax
+Who Must Pay Estimated Taxes

 Generally, individuals, sole proprietors, partners, and S corporation shareholders must make estimated tax payments if they expect to owe $1,000 or more when they file their returns.
 Corporations, however, should pay estimated quarterly taxes if they expect to owe $500 or more in taxes.